 Independence

 Friendly negotiations with the French administration helped Côte d'Ivoire to separate from France in 1960.
-Renowned leader in the fight for liberation Félix Houphouët-Boigny presided over the nation initially.
-His dictatorial regime introduced corruption and inequality even while he focused on modernization and economic prosperity.
+Renowned leader in the fight for liberation, Félix Houphouët-Boigny, presided over the nation initially.
+His dictatorial regime introduced corruption and inequality even while he focused on modernisation and economic prosperity.

 Houphouët-Boigny administration